 Unfortunately, parents have had to deal with some issues with the durability of this item.
 The foam on the soft bar and the rubber on the wheels can break down over time.
 Eventually, this will have a negative impact on comfort and safety.

 If you worry about bars and trays becoming a security issue or just getting in the way during your day, this next option could be a better fit.
-This is car seat compatible with an independent reclining motion on each seat, a 50lb weight capacity per child and a deep canopy.
+This has infant car seat compatibility with an independent reclining motion on each seat, a 50lb weight limit per seat and a deep canopy.
 There is also a standing fold system but be aware that this model is also a little wider than average at 31.5 inches.

-The downside is that the material on the basket under the seat is flimsy.
-While this should be an extra-large storage system, it can’t hold much weight.
-Some parents notice that the aluminum is more prone to scratches than other materials used in the past.
+The downside is that the material on the storage basket under the toddler seat is flimsy.
+While this should be an extra-large storage system, it can’t hold much child weight.
+Some parents notice that aluminum is more prone to scratches than other materials used in the past.

 The next model is one that I feel may get a little bit overlooked because of its average specification.
 It comes across as quite the box ticker when you start laying out the features in the specification.
 In terms of comfort, you can a reclining seat with a decent amount of padding and some leg rests.
 For convenience, you get the one-handed folding system, the window on the canopy and the storage pockets.

 But, I can’t help but feel that it’s a jack of all trades and master of none compared to other products here.
 There is no wow factor or USP that you see with other products – like the jogger, the “scientific” design, or some of the more adaptable strollers.
 There are a few limitations in the design that can put parents off, such as the design of the cup holder and the fact you can only use one car seat at a time.